North Woods Homestead, llc, Purebred Mini Jersey Dairy Cows in the PNW, Registered with PMJS, Priest River, Idaho

 We were excited to find wild Huckleberries growing all over our property.
 We hadn't seen any the year before.
 We picked nearly every day during the season.
 We also planted a big garden.
 It was our best attempt yet.

-Carrots grown in garden and canned on North Woods Homestead
+Carrots grown in garden and canned on North Woods Homestead, North Idaho, A2A2MiniJerseys.com

-North Idaho Logging truck harvesting wood on the Homestead
+North Idaho Logging truck harvesting wood on the Homestead, North Idaho, A2A2MiniJerseys.com

 We came across a small AJCA registered A2/A2 Jersey, Bella, needing a home with other cows.
 She joined us in August 2017 and we bred her to a Polled A2/A2 Mini Jersey bull for June 2018.

-AJCA registered Midsize A2/A2 Kloppe Formidable Jersey bred to Dino on North Woods Homestead
+AJCA registered Midsize A2/A2 Kloppe Formidable Jersey bred to Dino on North Woods Homestead, North Idaho, A2A2MiniJerseys.com

 Bella Aug 2017

-Home built DIY coop for our Salmon Faverolles Chickens flock on North Woods Homestead
+Home built DIY coop on North Woods Homestead, North Idaho, A2A2MiniJerseys.com

 In the Autumn we got two feeder piglets to raise on Jersey milk.
 It's been shocking how fast they grow!
 We intend to butcher them ourselves in April 2018.